Before we get into it, Seventh Sam

 You can use these to get started, but of course you're almost certainly going to want to roll your own.

 Currently there is no GUI for creating custom banks.
-This will be coming in 2022, but for now unfortunately it means some manual text editing will be necessary to configure banks.
+Until this is available, unfortunately it means some manual text editing will be necessary to configure banks.
 Click here to learn how to create your own custom banks for Reaticulate.

 You can also download user-contributed banks for various libraries.